WENGSYX/LMTuner/Readme.md

 ```

 ### Quick tour
-To quickly train models using LMTuner, simply use `Let_Tuner()`.
+To quickly train models using LMTuner, simply use `Let_Tune()`.
 By calling OpenAI's GPT-4, you can determine various parameters for the model you wish to train.
 Finally, LMTuner will save the configuration as `ARGS.json`.
 ```python
 from LMTuner import Let_Tune
 Let_Tune()